Dear Friends of Agapé † Kure Beach Ministries,

 We recognize that campers, summer staff, families, congregations, and our communities need what camp has to offer.
 In faith, hope, and love, we desire to be your partner in faith formation now and for years to come.
 Walk with us now, in faith, hope, and love, down this unknown path to “a sure and certain hope.”

 We want you to stay connected with camp in the coming months.
-Below please find several links of great ways to stay connected with camp through some of our innovative new programs.
+Please use the buttons at the top of this page to explore great ways to stay connected with camp through some of our innovative new programs.

 If you have registered for summer camp, Kyle, our registrar, will be contacting each of you by email directly in the near future to provide you options and refund information.